Ali-codesweb/django_react_template/README.md

 ```bash
 python manage.py renameproject old_name new_name
 ```
-where old_name will essentially be "django_react_template" and new_name will be your desired name.
+where old_name will essentially be "django_react_template" and new_name will be your desired name and new unique secret key will be generated